 MANILA, Philippines — A Quezon City court has ordered the transfer of pastor Apollo Quiboloy and one of his five coaccused to the male dormitory of the New Quezon City Jail and the rest to the female section of another jail in the city.

-The Philippine National Police insisted, however, that they all should remain at the PNP Custodial Center in Camp Crame, saying this is in accordance with another court order from Pasig City.
+The Philippine National Police insisted, however, that they all should remain in the PNP Custodial Center in Camp Crame, saying this is following another court order from Pasig City.

 READ: Quiboloy camp wants house arrest or custody transfer